2020–21 Basketball Champions League

 The 2020–21 Basketball Champions League was the 5th season of the Basketball Champions League (BCL), the premier European-wide professional basketball competition for clubs launched and managed by FIBA.
 The season began on 15 September 2020 and ended on 9 May 2021.
+It featured 12 domestic champions while four wild cards were allocated for first time.

 San Pablo Burgos won its second consecutive championship, after defeating Pınar Karşıyaka in the final in Nizhny Novgorod.
 As champions, they qualified for the 2022 FIBA Intercontinental Cup.

 Teams

 Team allocation

 44 teams played in the 2020–21 Basketball Champions League (28 teams directly qualify for the group competition, while 16 teams play 2 qualifying rounds for the remaining 4 places in the group stage).